Dd1235/Dd1235/README.md

 - 💬 Happy to chat about anything related to **Node.js**, **MongoDB**, **GraphQL**, or **Arduino**.
 If you're interested in these areas or have insights to share, let's connect!
 - 📫 Reach out to me on [LinkedIn](https://www.linkedin.com/in/dedeepya-avancha-507363217/)
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: Beyond the world of code, I love exploring the mysteries of the cosmos and the stories of ancient civilizations. 🌌🏺
+- ⚡ Fun fact: Beyond the world of code, I love learning the history of science!

 Excited to explore the intersection of software and hardware, and to make meaningful contributions to the open-source community!
 Let's make something awesome together. ✨